Skip to main content

 Initialization

 To use the VideoPlayer, you first need to create an instance of it with a video source.
-There are two ways to do this:
+There are two ways to do this.
+By default the native media item is initialized asynchronously right after creation (unless you opt out with initializeOnCreation: false).

 using useVideoPlayer hook